OliverDai01/OliverDai01.github.io/README.md

 ### Education
-- B.A. in Economics-Quantitative Emphasis and Mathematics, University of Minnesota, Twin Cities (May 2024)
+- B.A. in Economics-Quantitative Emphasis and Mathematics, University of Minnesota - Twin Cities (May 2024)